tslynch1/558-Project2/README.md

 # 558-Project2

-Brief description of the app and its purpose.
+This app is used to pull data from the Makeup API, which contains 19 variables of information for 931 different products.
+The app allows the user to download the data they select and creates various numerical and graphical summaries.

-A list of packages needed to run the app.
+The packages needed to run this app include "shiny", "shinydashboard", and "tidyverse".

-A line of code that would install all the packages used (so we can easily grab that and run it prior to running your app).
+** Run the following line of code to install all the necessary packages before running the Makeup App: install.packages(c("shiny","shinydashboard","tidyverse"))

-The shiny::runGitHub() code that we can copy and paste into RStudio to run your app
+Copy and paste this line into RStudio to run the app: shiny::runGitHub(repo = "558-Project2", subdir = ".../Makeup", ref = "main")